UKHO/docs/docs/quality-assurance/safety-modelling.md

    Focus on the intergration and relationships between software/hardware needs therefor to be considered as well as individual elements.

+   # Consider the how the system will be used

+   Besides how the system will operate, consideration needs also to be given to how the end use will operate/intreact with the system.

+   * Can the user select options in such a way as to be provided with incorrect information
+   * Is the information presented to the user that does not cause confusion/misunderstanding (UX Design)

-   A common mechanism for determining risk and in this case safety is the bowtie method.
+  ## A common mechanism for determining risk and in this case safety is the bowtie method.

  [Bowtie in four easy steps](https://www.youtube.com/watch?v=PHbLQWqojC8)